afpineda/OpenSourceSimWheelESP32/doc/hardware/InputHW_en.md

 There are multiple correct variations of button matrices.
 The one proposed here is this:

 - Input pins are pulled down (internally).
-As a result, pins GPIO36, GPIO39, GPIO34 and GPIO35 can not be used unless an external pull-down resistor is provided.
+On *ESP32* boards, pins GPIO36, GPIO39, GPIO34, and GPIO35 cannot be used unless an external pull-down resistor is provided.
 - Selector pins are set to HIGH for reading, and LOW otherwise.
-Note that certain pins are not suitable for output.
+Note that certain pins may not be suitable for output.
 - Diodes are faced toward the input pins.

 This is a button matrix with 5 selector pins and 5 input pins, giving 25 inputs, enough for most setups: